vivianstoeckli/Anxiety/README.md

 Additionally it consists of 2 functions used in said algorithm.

 # Abstract:

-This study innovatively assesses anxiety disorders using wearable devices, specifically exploring Electrocardiography (ECG) and Respiration Signal (RSP).
-Novel features derived from Hilbert and Wavelet transforms are introduced to enhance anxiety detection.
+This thesis innovatively assesses anxiety disorders using wearable devices, specifically exploring Electrocardiography (ECG) and Respiration Signal (RSP).
+Novel features derived from hilbert and wavelet transforms are introduced to enhance anxiety detection.
 Data preprocessing involves signal segmentation, categorization, and the application of a sliding window technique.
-Heart Rate Variability (HRV) and Respiration Rate Variability (RRV) are extracted alongside features from the Hilbert and Wavelet transforms, never previously employed for anxiety classification.
-The dataset is divided into training (80\%) and test (20\%) subsets, and feature selection is conducted through ANOVA.
+Heart Rate Variability (HRV) and Respiration Rate Variability (RRV) are extracted alongside features from the hilbert and wavelet transforms, never previously employed for anxiety classification.
+The dataset is divided into training (80%) and test (20%) subsets, and feature selection is conducted through ANOVA.
 Machine learning models are trained, yielding remarkable results.
-The ensemble model (Subspace k-nearest neighbors (KNN)) achieves 99.8\% accuracy, support vector machine at 99.6\%, KNN at 99.3\% and the Neural Network at 99.0\% using the complete feature set.
-Additionally, a random forest ranking method is applied to reduce feature dimensionality and computing time, resulting in an accuracy of 0.999 and a Matthews correlation coefficient of 0.997 with a selected set of 8 new features.
-These outcomes highlight the effectiveness of the introduced features from Hilbert and Wavelet transforms in enhancing anxiety detection, providing both accuracy and computational efficiency.
+The ensemble model (Subspace k-nearest neighbors (KNN)) achieves scores of 0.998 accuracy, support vector machine at 0.996, KNN at 0.993 and the Neural Network at 0.990 using the complete feature set.
+Additionally, a random forest ranking method is applied to reduce feature dimensionality and computing time, resulting in an accuracy of 0.999 and a Matthews correlation coefficient of 0.995 with a selected set of 8 new features extracted all from the hilbert transformed ECG or RSP signal.
+These outcomes highlight the effectiveness of the introduced features from the hilbert transform in enhancing anxiety detection, providing both accuracy and computational efficiency
 <img width="512" alt="New Model_step1_2" src="https://github.com/vivianstoeckli/Anxiety/assets/117519298/889f5ece-5eb0-4b38-afdc-7ac51ee3fc2c">

 # Code Description